 Amy is admitted to practice in the United States Courts of Appeals for the Fourth, Sixth, and D.C.
 Circuits and the United States District Courts for the Eastern and Western Districts of Michigan and the District of Maryland.

 Amy volunteers for the YWCA of West Central Michigan.
+She serves on the Board of Trustees of Opera Grand Rapids.
 She is an avid runner.

 Amy is a graduate of the University of Michigan Law School, where she earned her law degree with honors in 2012 and served as Editor-in-Chief of the Michigan Law Review.